Section 131.33 | Unexpended balances.

 (C) Legal liabilities from prior fiscal years for which there is no reappropriation authority shall be discharged from the unencumbered balances of current appropriations.

-(D)(1) Federal grant funds obligated by the department of job and family services for financial allocations to county family services agencies and local workforce investment boards may, at the discretion of the director of job and family services, be available for expenditure for the duration of the federal grant period of obligation and liquidation, as follows:
+(D)(1) Federal grant funds obligated by the department of job and family services for financial allocations to county family services agencies and local boards may, at the discretion of the director of job and family services, be available for expenditure for the duration of the federal grant period of obligation and liquidation, as follows:

-(a) At the end of the state fiscal year, all unexpended county family services agency and local workforce investment board financial allocations obligated from federal grant funds may continue to be valid for expenditure during subsequent state fiscal years.
+(a) At the end of the state fiscal year, all unexpended county family services agency and local board financial allocations obligated from federal grant funds may continue to be valid for expenditure during subsequent state fiscal years.

 (b) The financial allocations described in division (D)(1)(a) of this section shall be reconciled at the end of the federal grant period of availability or as required by federal law, regardless of the state fiscal year of the appropriation.

 (2) The director of job and family services may adopt rules in accordance with section 111.15 of the Revised Code, as if they were internal management rules, as necessary to implement division (D) of this section.

 (3) As used in division (D) of this section: